dashadsh/django_pet/readme.md

 ## 4. Set Up PostgreSQL Database

-**Object-Relational-Mapping (ORM) Frameworks:**/
+**Object-Relational-Mapping (ORM) Frameworks:**\
-.NET - Entity Framework/
+.NET - Entity Framework\
-PHP - CakePHP/
+PHP - CakePHP\
-Python - Django/
+Python - Django\
-/
+\
 Django already supports Object-Relational Mapping (ORM).
-Using Python classes, we can create database tables, which are referred to as "models."/
+Using Python classes, we can create database tables, which are referred to as "models."\
-/
+\
 Class: Represents a database table.
-Properties (inside the class): Represent table columns./ The ORM framework automates the migrations process, where models are translated into physical database tables./ /
+Properties (inside the class): Represent table columns.\
+The ORM framework automates the migrations process, where models are translated into physical database tables.\
+\
-ORMs also allow you to manipulate the database using object-oriented code, instead of writing raw SQL queries./
+ORMs also allow you to manipulate the database using object-oriented code, instead of writing raw SQL queries.\

 1. Install PostgreSQL (if you don't have it):